aerodeck/aerodeck-platform/README.md

 <p>If it outputed 'GET /games' under 'aerodeck API server listening on port 3000', then it worked.</p>
 <h2>License</h2>
 <p>aerodeck Platform is licensed under the MIT license.
-See LICENSE.md to view.</p>
+See LICENSE to view.</p>